2926295173/agent-distillation/exps_research/README.md

-# Research Examples
+# Experiments for Research

-This directory contains example code and experiments for testing and researching various aspects of agent distillation and reasoning.
+This directory contains codes for research experiments on various aspects of agent distillation.

 ## Directory Structure